Custom Butcher Blocks

 Wood butcher blocks have an advantage over cutting boards.
 A wooden butcher block is made to handle tough and rough chopping, cutting and slicing.
 Butcher blocks are specifically designed with meat cutting in mind, so they are built safe and sturdy.

-Wooden Butcher Blocks
+Wood Butcher Blocks

 When it comes to selecting the best butcher block, the most important thing to pay attention to is the type of wood.
 The hardness of the wood you choose will ultimately impact the amount of life you can get from one butcher block.
 The harder the wood, the longer your butcher block will last.